malinowskil123/junked-up/README.md

 # Introduction

-**JunkedUp** simiplifies the process of keeping track of the news related to stocks that you follow.
-Now you won't miss any big company press release related to any of your stocks in your portfolio (node required!!!!).
+**JunkedUp**: simplifies the process of keeping track of the news related to stocks that you follow.
+Now you won't miss any big company press releases related to any of your stocks in your portfolio (node required!!!!).
 Work in progress.

 ## To Run This App </>